khairull7/khairull7/README.md

 ---

-- 🌱 I’m currently immersing myself in **HTML, JavaScript, PHP, Laravel, MySQL, PostgreSQL, React, and Postman**.
+- 🌱 I’m currently learning in **HTML, JavaScript, PHP, Laravel, MySQL, PostgreSQL, React, and Postman**.
 - 💬 Feel free to ask me about anything **fun and exciting**.
 - 📫 You can reach me at **rkhai412@gmail.com**.
 - ⚡ Fun fact: **Did you know...
 Not**.